Helix-Track/Core/Documentation/Permissions/README.md

 - `CREATE`: Allowed insertion into the context
 - `UPDATE`: Allowed modification of the context
 - `DELETE`: Allowed removal of the context
+- `ALL`   : Allowed to perform all operations on the context

 ## Permission context ID